squid-cache/squid-cache.github.io/DeveloperResources.rst

 If you are looking to test the latest release of Squid for your own use you will need to grab yourself a copy of the sources from Bazaar, CVS, rsync, or one of the daily snapshot tarballs.

-To test a specific project branch you will need to:
+To test a specific project branch you will need to pull the branch code directly from bzr  https://code.launchpad.net/squid

- '''Squid-3''':
- * Pull the branch code directly from bzr  https://code.launchpad.net/squid

- '''Squid-2''':
- * either pull the daily snapshot and apply the branch patch available at http://devel.squid-cache.org/projects.html

 === Getting the sources via Bazaar (bzr) ===